This is the multi-page printable view of this section. Click here to print.

 The DBL provides a maximum of 80,000 listings.
 This limit may be updated without notice.

-To continue with this configuration guide you must first raise a request via the Samurai MDR application.
+To continue with this configuration guide you must first submit a ticket via the Samurai MDR application.
 Add the following information within your request:

 Submit the ticket and you will hear back from us with additional information (e.g DBL URL’s) to continue with the configuration below.